 08.02.12.
 Quake damaged, boarded, slumlord rental house, orange zone, Oxford Tce, 1 year post 22.02.11 quake

-Oxford Tce: Meanwhile, some ghost houses were red stickered, uninhabitable by Council, others were green stickered, inhabitable.
-Anyone living in Third World, Oxford Tce, imbibing silt dust & hearing the Fitzgerald Ave pile driver & road rebuild clamour for months, must've gone bonkers, with frustration & anger at Council's & CERA's bureaucratic inertia.
+Oxford Tce: Meanwhile, some ruined-houses were red-stickered, uninhabitable by Council, others were green-stickered, inhabitable.
+Anyone living in Oxford Tce, imbibing silt-dust & hearing the Fitzgerald Ave pile-driver & road rebuild clamour for months, would've gone bonkers at Council's & CERA's bureaucratic inertia.

-By Jake's old rental, power pole, hand-written sign:
+By Jake's old rental, on a power-pole, a hand-written sign:

 S